Students of member teachers: $40. Students of non-member teachers: $80 plus $50 non-member teacher fee

 - Registration should be completed by midnight on the day of the deadline.
 There is a two-day grace period after the deadline with a $15.00 late fee; the treasurer will bill you the late fee.

-- There is no cost for honors recitals, but there is a two-day grace period after the deadline with a late fee of $15.00 and the treasurer will bill you.
+- There is no cost for honors recitals, but registrations during two-day grace period after the deadline carry a late fee of $15.00 and the treasurer will bill you.